Yvidge/yvidge.github.io/_posts/2024-02-08-Typography.md

 - Type Size — between 12 and 14 pixels for body copy
 - Type Case — UPPERCASE is hard to read, use Sentence Case for body copy
 - Line Space or Leading — rule of thumb is to have a letting value between 1.25 and 1.5 times greater than the font size
 - Line Length or Column Width.
-Too narrow — too much eye jumps; too wide — hard to follow.
+Too narrow — too much eye jumping; too wide — hard to follow.
 Normal amount is 45 - 70 characters per line
 - Kerning and Tracking
 > Kerning — amount of space between specific pairs of characters (e.g. We)
 > Tracking — space between a group of letters in a block of text. <span style="letter-spacing:5px;"> Example.</span> Useful when working with all caps or heavier weight fonts.